Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We all know oranges for the large amount of vitamin C they contain, but there are several other benefits.
 Oranges also contain soluble and insoluble fiber, aiding in digestive function, as well as vitamin A for eye health and vitamin B6 to keep blood pressure in check.

 While oranges are certainly good for humans because they’re packed with vitamin C, they are also highly acidic, so they are not good for your hamster’s sensitive digestive system.
 Oranges and all other citrus fruits have high acidity levels that can cause serious stomach issues, digestive issues, and even diarrhea.
 This acidity can also cause serious dental issues and may rapidly degrade your hamster’s teeth.
-Oranges also have high sugar content, and too much sugar can cause dental issues and even lead to diabetes in hamsters.
+The same goes for other fruits in the citrus family, including lemons, limes, tangerines, and grapefruit.
+All these fruits are highly acidic and should be left out of your hamster’s diet entirely.

 hamster holding food

-Image Credit: Derek Sewell, Pixabay
+Image by: Derek Sewell, Pixabay

 Besides citrus fruits like oranges and lemons which are highly acidic, many other fruits are safe and healthy to give your hamster as an occasional treat.
 Just remember that all fruits contain high amounts of sugar, and too much sugar can swiftly cause obesity or diabetes in hamsters, so be sure to give any fruit to them in strict moderation.
 Also, make sure the fruit is as fresh as possible and washed thoroughly first.
 Safe fruits to occasionally treat your hamster with are: